Table of Contents[Hide][Show]

 And, of course, there’s wine.
 From south to north, California wineries abound and many, like McGrail Vineyards in Livermore Valley near San Francisco, are family friendly.

 As a California native (who still finds places to explore), I always encourage out-of-town family and friends to visit more than once.
-Go several times, once to explore the beaches and theme parks of southern California, another time to visit the charming central coast towns like Carmel and Big Sur and another time to take in the natural wonder of northern California.
+Go several times, once to explore the beaches and theme parks of southern California, another time to visit the charming central coast towns like Carmel and Big Sur and another time to take in the natural wonders of northern California.

 TravelingMom Tip: Opening hours and days can change without notice.
 Always check the website before heading to any attraction or destination.